Learn how to handle roommate grocery expenses before signing a rental agreement.

 - Total Spent To Date 2016: (does not include stockpile budget) Jan $252.95 + Feb $249.46 + March $211.11 + April $248.11 + May $279.07 + June $231.96 + July $244.40 + Aug $201.30

-It’s not often we get to say that we have a no-shop week even though we have been working very hard to incorporate them into our grocery budget.
+We rarely get to say that we have a no-shop week, even though we have worked hard to incorporate them into our grocery budget.

-With all of the free food and vegetables that we’ve gotten and stocking up the past month, we have plenty to get us by for now.
+With all the free food and vegetables we’ve gotten and stocking up the past month, we have plenty to contact us for now.